 - The article meets the jurisdictional requirements of section 304 of the FD&C Act30 and is in commercial channels.

-- The article is located in an establishment which does not have USDA meat or poultry inspection service.
+- The article is located in a facility that does not have USDA meat or poultry inspection service.

 - The article is intended for human food channels or could be readily diverted into such channels.

 - The article appears to be adulterated or misbranded under the FD&C Act.

 NOTE: For any contemplated detentions of meat and poultry based on adulteration under section 402(b) of the FD&C Act31 [21 U.S.C.
 342 (b)], check with your supervisor.
 These detentions should be cleared with the Center for Food Safety and Applied Nutrition.

 For detention of products subject to the Egg Products Inspection Act32 the requirements are:

 - The article, whether or not in interstate commerce, is located in a facility that does not have USDA Egg Products Inspection Service.

 - The article is intended for human food channels or could be readily diverted into such channels.